Rushmore75/player_logger/README.md

-Use this as a quick-start for making websites with rust using rocket.rs

----

-All the javascript options are straight trash, so here's a real language.
+For try-harding on a minecraft server.

+It's a interface for computers in-game to send player data so we can make a audit log for our base.